Coouearde History, Family Crest & Coats of Arms

 The roots of the Anglo-Saxon name Coouearde come from when the family resided at the court, a phrase which may have indicated either a large mansion or a tribunal.
 The prefix A was often dropped by the 13th century, when many branches of the family became known as Court.
 Some historians have suggested that certain variations of the name may be nicknames derived from the Old French and Old English word curt, meaning short or truncated.
 However, time has confused the different derivations, and it is now extremely difficult to tell which is appropriate to a given family or situation.

 Early Origins of the Coouearde family

-Another 227 words (16 lines of text) are included under the topic Early Coouearde History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Coouearde research.
+Another 114 words (8 lines of text) are included under the topic Early Coouearde History in all our PDF Extended History products and printed products wherever possible.

 Coouearde Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Coouearde has been recorded under many different variations, including A'Court, Court, Courte, Couert, Covert, Courtie, Courts and many more.